Richard-WS-Allen/Udemy-Cpp-Course/README.md

 The challenge was to fill out a function to return if a string is a palindrome, ignoring case and non alpha characters.
 The challenge specifically asked for using a deque, which gives us the front and back functions for easy checking of characters.
 In this fucntion I loop through the string, checking if char isalpha and calling toupper so that I can ignore case.
 Then I use a while loop to check the front and back of the deque, removing each (with pop) until I get characters that are not equal and return false, or exit the loop when the size is <= 1.

 To expand this challenge, I wanted to try it without the two loops, and without a deque.
 I also wanted to time it to see if it was faster (it was).
 To accomplish this I used two iterators, one pointing to begin and one to end.
 In my loop I check if both iterators point to characters, check them (and use toupper), return false if they don't match, and increment/decrement the iterators if they do match.
 If one is not a character, I increment or decrement it accordingly, and keep looping while the distance is > 0.

+Challenge Part 2 - Linked List:

+This challenge was to just get used to working with linked lists and iterators.
+We used a Song class and a linked list of songs to act as a playlist.
+The challenge was to allow a user to select the next song, previous song, display the playlist, display the current song, go to the beginning of the playlist, or add a new song.

+Challenge Part 3 - Sets and Maps:

+Maps and sets are extremely useful data structures.
+I used them a lot in Python (sets and dictionaries) and was happy to go into more detail about how they're used in C++.
+We read in a txt file with a portion of text from "The Wonderful Wizard of Oz" and counted to occurence of each word.
+Next we captured the line number they were on, using a map with a string, set key value pair.

+Challenge Part 4 -

+The last challenge of the section (and the course!) was to repeat the palindrome challenge, this time using a stack and queue.
+By using these LIFO and FIFO data structures, checking for a palindrome becomes very easy.
+After adding all the characters, as you remove the elements, you get them in the order you need to compare for a palindrome.